chanced/focus-svelte/README.md

-# :lock: focus-svelte
+# focus-svelte

-Focus lock for svelte with zero dependencies.
+Focus :lock: for svelte with zero dependencies.

 ## Installation